LiredDev/LiGL/README.md

 ```bash
 mingw32-make
 ```
-This will create a  `LiREX.exe` file in the  `build/LiREX`  directory.
+This will create a  `LiGL.exe` file in the  `build/LiGL`  directory.
 After it is compiled it will automatically run the program.

 Run this to compile the Lua version, the ouput will be in the build folder.
 ```bash